gosystemsgmbh/RI_Framework/DOCUMENTATION.md

 The history of the framework is still somewhat visible in its structure, mostly in a very Visual Studio centric organization and workflow.

-There are no "loose files" as every file is a part of the projects Visual Studio solution or one of its C# projects.
+There are no "loose files" as every file is a part of the Visual Studio solution or one of its C# projects.

-A few C# projects are also "misused" for grouping special kind of files or to define a separate compilation unit.
+A few C# projects are also "misused" for file grouping/organization without actually producing an usable assembly.

 ### Build procedure